 I loved being outside, but I also grew out of it by the time I was a teenager.
 I discovered the arts, and technology, and I ended up growing into a career as a software manager, with a second career in the arts, as an artistic photographer, on the side.

 In 2018, I lost the ability to walk independently for six months.
 That moment changed my life.
 The minute I could walk again, I got myself a bike and I went into nature.
 I spent a ridiculous amount of time with the trees at the local arboretum.
 I discovered our local conservation areas.
 I adopted the Fletcher Wildlife Garden as my own, spending almost every day there, admiring textures and photographing them.

 In the fall of 2019, I got myself a microscope.
-I had one when I was a kid, but it didn’t have all the bells and whistles that this one had.
-I used it without reading a manual or looking anything up online (that’s my usual approach, anyway).
 Once I figured out how it worked, I started looking at anything and everything that I could look at.

 This journey has been amazing so far.
 My social media time has mostly been spent on Twitter, where I’ve met some incredibly generous scientists who have shared a lot of their knowledge with me.
 I’ve met artists and other enthusiasts who are just as curious about this tiny world as I am.

 I hope this website helps you discover a world you’d never seen before, and please don’t hesitate to contact me with any questions.
 Have fun!